vmaurel/react-native-simple-select/README.md

 React Native Single Select is simple, customizable and easy to use dropdown in React Native.
 It has been tested on both Android and IOS and works like a charm.

-This component has been forked from react-native-chooser
+This component has been forked from react-native-chooser and is modified to works as a controlled select

 ## Installation